usco/thumbnail-render-server/README.md

 ## Background

-- generate one ore more static images from a given 3d model
+- server to generate static images from a given 3d model

 ## Installation